 Planes haven’t been around for that long, but they’ve gone a long way since the Wright Brothers’ maiden flight in 1903.
 When the first plane took off, it was evident that human flight would have a significant impact — but no one could have predicted how dramatically it would revolutionize the world.

 Today, over 200.000 planes take to the skies every day — a number that’s hard to visualize if not for the popular flight tracking website FlightRadar24, which shared an incredible video of the first day with this many flights in June 2018.
-The continuous increase of travelers around the world have pushed in airlines to step up their game and start offering more to their premium and economy travelers.
+The continuous increase of travelers around the world has pushed airlines to step up their game and start offering more to their premium and economy travelers.
 Let’s take a look at what we can expect from a flight in 2020.

 The wifi of your dreams

 One of the best things about being in a seat high up in the air is that you can finally catch up on some work.
-If you are type to complain about the wifi in airplanes, you might need to find something else to complain about.
-Thanks to aerodynamic mounted antennae and new Ka-band systems that could improve speeds up to 10 times, which would finally creating a place that could double as an office.
+If you are the type to complain about the wifi in airplanes, you might need to find something else to complain about.
+Thanks to aerodynamic mounted antennae and new Ka-band systems that could improve speeds up to 10 times, which would finally be creating a place that could double as an office.